John Howard, PERCY, Frederic, John Henry, Benjamin, Thomas, Anthony, Henry

 William Albert Raymond (Ray) (1906-1933) also went to St Lawrence College and then into the Cotton trade with his father.
 He spent some time in Hamburg, Germany and has left some lovely photos of life in the late 1920s/early 1930s.
 He sadly died of cancer in 1933.

-Dora Eleanor Constance (Nora) (14 April 1912- 13 April 1998), the only daughter, attended Belvedere School in Liverpool and after running a small school in Brombrough,Wirral, trained as a nurse, specialising in midwifery and then became more involved in the administrative side, eventually holding a senior position in the NHS in South East England.
+Dora Eleanor Constance (Nora) (14 April 1912- 13 April 1998), the only daughter, attended Belvedere School in Liverpool and after running a small school in Brombrough,Wirral, trained as a nurse at St Bartholomews Hospital in London, specialising in midwifery and then became more involved in the administrative side, eventually holding a senior position in the NHS in South East England.

 Arthur Sidney Nicholas (Dick )(23 March 1916-8 January 2014) was a pupil at Ruthin School, N Wales.
 Following service in India in the RAF, he remained there for a few years teaching, specialising in woodwork and metalwork.
 On returning to England he taught at Monkton Combe School near Bath, Bruton Junior School, and St Probus in Salisbury.
 This he did for many years until, never having had official training, he went to Teacher`s Training College and qualified.
 He then taught at Spendlove School, Charlbury in the Cotswolds.
 He has been very involved in the Scouting Movement, becoming a District Commissioner.
 He has also been a Lay Reader at his church in Sway in the New Forest.
 Dick married later in life than most – age 84.